Reasons to go to Puerto Varas

 While Puerto Varas abounds in day adventures, but if you can't decide which activity takes your fancy, Swoop has put together a highly customisable trip based in Puerto Varas that can be easily tailored to suit your interests.
 You can hike the Vicente Pérez Rosales National Park to visit the Petrohue Falls, enjoy a day of kayaking where Patagonia's fjords begin, or just enjoy the lakes and local breweries on a bike and beer ride – choosing your own accommodation to suit your tastes and budget.

 What to See & Do in Puerto Varas

 Day hikes in three national parks

 Hiking around Puerto Varas can take a number of different forms.
 There are multiple accessible day hikes from the town to a plethora of stunning locations: choosing which to do will be the difficult part.

-This active hike covers a large and scenic section of the Vicente Perez Rosales park, the first park opened in Chile in 1926.
-The hike takes 6 hour covering 12kms in total mostly on a gravel trail.
-The trail begins with some steady uphill sections but you will be treated with stunning views over the volcanoes and the lakes that surrounded this section of the park.
-The Andes mountain range emerges on the horizon as you reach the emerald waters of the Todos Los Santos Lake where you end the hike.
-On your return journey back to Puerto Varas you will visit the Petrohue Falls, where waterfalls cascade through channels formed by a combination of lava flows and water erosion.
-(This hike can also end with a night spent in the historic Hotel Petrohue on the shores of the Todos Los Santos Lake instead of returning to Puerto Varas.)
+One of our favourite hikes covers a large and scenic section of the Vicente Pérez Rosales National Park, where you are treated stunning views over the volcanoes and the lakes that surrounded this section of the park.
+The Andes mountains emerge on the horizon as you strike out for the sapphire waters of Lake Todos Los Santos where you end the hike.
+The return journey diverts via the Petrohué Falls, where water cascades channels formed from eroded lava flows.
+There's the option to end this hike with a night in the historic Hotel Petrohué on the shores of Lake Todos los Santos before returning to Puerto Varas.